maplesond/spectre/doc/source/tools.rst

   export JAVA_OPTS='-Xmx4g'

-Should you only wish to set the memory for a particular instance of a phybre program (in this case ``superq-gui`` your command would like this on a bash shell::
+Should you only wish to set the memory for a particular instance of a spectre program (in this case ``superq-gui`` your command would like this on a bash shell::

   JAVA_OPTS='-Xmx4g'; ./superq-gui